blakevanlan/jobQ/README.md

 ```

 ### process
-Emitted before the worker begins to process a job.
+Emitted before the Worker begins to process a job.
 ```javascript
 worker.on('process', function (job) {
    // ...